Beware of the wonder diet

 I’m sure you’ve heard plenty about wonder diets promoted as effective treatments for cancer.
-Some advise people with cancer to cut out dairy products or meat, or to live mostly on fresh juice, or to take mega-doses of some vitamin.
+Some advise people with cancer to cut out dairy products or meat, or to live mostly on raw foods, to follow an alkaline or keto diet.
+Many people area also advised to take mega-doses of vitamins or antioxidants.

 Very often they go hand in hand with apparently irresistible endorsements from people who found that following them appeared dramatically to improve or even cure their cancer.